Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "Yeah.
 Dude, I didn’t even know I needed that."

 "I know you didn’t.
 I’m not as dumb as I look."
 She grinned and stood up, enjoying one of her private jokes.
 Lucy was a tall gal anyway and took her fitness seriously, meaning that she was built to Amazonian proportions in a very real way.
-That plus black hair made Wonder Woman her natural go-to for cosplay, which was a million kinds of *hot* in Lewis’ view...but of course her position on Mrwrki Station was that of metallurgist and experimental materials researcher.
+That plus black hair made Wonder Woman her natural go-to for cosplay, which was a million kinds of *hot* in Lewis’ view... but of course her position on Mrwrki Station was that of metallurgist and experimental materials researcher.
 She understood motile-nanite forging technology better than anyone, and an intellect like that showed itself physically in the way she moved and looked at things.
 Nobody remotely observant would ever say that Lucy Campbell looked dumb.

 ***That*** was hotter by a league.

 "Think you’ll be a little easier to crowbar out of that space station from now on?" she asked.

-"Shit, Luce...Sorry.
+"Shit, Luce...
+Sorry.
 I just got my head so far in the job that - "

 "Hey, it’s okay."
 She engulfed him in a hug.
 "I’m just glad something finally dislodged you."

 "It shoulda been you though," Lewis ventured apologetically.
 "Wasn’t exactly cool boyfriend of me this way…"

 "Maybe not," she agreed wryly.
-"But...eh.
+"But... eh.
 I’ll take it.
 We got the result in the end."

 Lewis laughed and snuggled his head into her chest.
 "You’re too good for me."